Mohs Surgeons Leading the Future:

 - Present project results as a group to the entire membership during the 2023 Annual Meeting.

 - Monthly calls with Project Team

 - Monthly calls with Mentor

-*The schedule and duration of meetings may change if health and travel restrictions due to COVID-19 do not allow for some face-to-face meetings.
+*The schedule and duration of meetings may change if health and travel restrictions due to Covid-19 do not allow for some in-person meetings.